19+ Magical Christmas Events in Atlanta

 Atlanta is full of magic and wonder during the holiday season!
-Find out how to spend Christmas in Atlanta, Georgia.
+Get into the festive spirit with these top Christmas events in Atlanta this year.

 See where to find Christmas lights in Atlanta, the best holiday attractions, and the city’s favorite holiday traditions.
 Many of these events and activities are open Christmas Eve and Christmas Day, so you can make festive holiday memories with your family to last a lifetime.